mjordan/riprap/README.md

 As stated above, for now we use SQLite as our database.
 If you would like to generate some sample events, follow these instructions from within the `riprap` directory:

-In `.env`, open an editor and add the following line in the `doctrine-bundle` section: `DATABASE_URL=sqlite:///%kernel.project_dir%/var/data.db`.
-Then run the following commands:

 1. `rm var/data.db` (might not exist)
 1. `rm src/Migrations/*` (might be empty)
 1. `php bin/console -n make:migration`